abdullahsaif/daily-activity/README.md

 Updated from web - August 15 - Updated from web - August 15 - Updated from web - August 15 - Updated from web - August 15 - Updated from web - August 15
 Updated from web - August 16 - Updated from web - August 16 - Updated from web - August 16 - Updated from web - August 16 - Updated from web - August 16
 Updated from web - August 17 - Updated from web - August 17 - Updated from web - August 17 - Updated from web - August 17 - Updated from web - August 17
-Updated from web - August 18
+Updated from web - August 18 - Updated from web - August 18